tfbio/CS50-project0/README.md

 # Project 0

-The goal of this project is to practice JavaScript and its paradigms by creating a TODO app.
-This app should be able to add TODOs and track the number of total TODOs as well as the number of unchecked TODOs.
+First exercise from the program CS50's Mobile App Development with React Native with the aim of practicing JavaScript in th for of a TODO list which will have the options to create new TODOs to the list and track both the number of total records as well as the number of unchecked ones.

-## Instructions
+## Instructions as given by CS50's Mobile App Development with React Native
 Inside of [index.html](/index.html), you'll find some starter HTML.
 You shouldn't need to edit this file at all.
 Open this file on your computer into any browser to run the project.
 Make sure that [script.js](/script.js) and [styles.css](/styles.css)